 Sometimes it’s the simple things in life isn’t it?
 Door Kickers was a cool game and to take that and put it in a 2D Platformer (of sorts) and have it go over so well is impressive.
 Door Kickers: Action Squad is an 80’s police action movie in pixelated form.
-There are a few annoyances along the path of wanton carnage to be sure, but there are a lot of bullets, explosions and doors getting kicked!
+There are a few annoyances along your path of wanton carnage to be sure.
+At the same time there are a lot of bullets, explosions and doors getting kicked!
 Does one side out-weigh the other?
 Let me break it down for you.

-The previous games were a lot more complicated than this game is.
-You may view it differently, but the game can be played with relative ease given some specific mechanics.
+The previous Door Kickers was a lot more complicated than this.
+You may view it differently, but this game can be played with relative ease given some specific mechanics.
 There’s only a few sure-fire ways to die/lose.
-Flamethrower guys and that dude with a shield are obviously mean.
-They are rude and super powerful.
-Shooting hostages is a good way to lose as well (but hey, there’s an achievement for that).
+Flamethrower guys and that big baddie with a shield are obviously mean.
+Shooting hostages is also good way to lose too (but hey, there’s an achievement for that so…).
 Losing a single hostage actually plays into the third: losing a star.
 If you lose a single hostage or lose a buddy and have to resurrect him, you lose a star.
 Now, you do technically win and can move on, but let’s be honest with ourselves here: we all want to three-star every map don’t we?
 Of course we do.
 Other than that, it’s hard to lose with the shooting mechanics being as good as they are (if you don’t go full-auto).

-Speaking of going full-auto (you never go full-auto), the guns work pretty well.
+Speaking of going full-auto (you never go full-auto), the shooting mechanics work well.
 Almost every class has an option to shoot very straight and accurate.
-Breacher has his slug round, Assaulter has his aimed shot, Recon has his silenced shooting (it’s not real full-auto, get off my back), Shield’s pistol is fairly straight even when you shoot fast and Agent Fergie has pistols that are mostly accurate as well even when going Akimbo.
+Breacher has his slug round.
+Assaulter has his aimed shot.
+Recon has his silenced shooting (it’s not real full-auto, get off my back).
+Shield’s pistol is fairly straight even when you shoot fast and Agent Fergie has pistols that are mostly accurate even when going Akimbo (shooting both pistols at once).
 All of these moves and modes of shooting allow for sniping baddies that you can’t see on your screen.
 There are bad guys that will grab a hostage or blow one up giving the right set of conditions.
 Most of them won’t have the opportunity if you shoot them before they have the chance.
 The “Sniper Support” move is also a great way to solve these situations without even putting yourself at risk.
 Heck, the Sniper move even works in basements because the Action Squad only hires “the best of the best of the best sir… with honors.”

 The levels don’t change as you go into them.
 What that tends to do is create more of a puzzle game element to Door Kickers: Action Squad.
 How will you solve this or that situation given what you or you and your buddy have on-hand?
 The next level of awesome is that they are planning on adding mod support and a level editor at some later date.
 More levels?
 More door kicking action?
 Yes please!
 I also love the idea of making levels myself and I would totally get into the action!
 At that point, they should have added more levels to the characters so you can max them all out.
 Maybe they’ll just leave that to the modders.